autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/parameters.md

 ### When creating a new package

-- Locates the parameters of `p1` and `p2` for the new package in `autowarefoundation/autoware.universe`.
+- Locates the parameters of `Node Parameter` and `Component Parameter` for the new package in `autowarefoundation/autoware.universe`.
 - Create a PR to `autowarefoundation/autoware.universe`.
 - Update [a synchronization setting file](https://github.com/autowarefoundation/autoware_launch/blob/main/.github/sync-param-files.yaml).
 - Sync PR to `autowarefoundation/autoware_launch` is created automatically.